-Grades are entered through the Infinite Campus portal and report cards are shared with parents once per trimester, typically in November, March and June.
-Periodic progress reports are shared with parents three times per year at least a month before the formal reporting period ends.
-FACS also provides periodic progress reports to parents to convey how students are doing between report cards and how they are held accountable for their academic success, and in turn, how teachers are accountable for record-keeping and tracking students' progress and growth.
-The school has begun to pilot the parent portal on Illuminate that will give parents online access to student progress.
+SMBCCS also provides periodic progress reports monthly to parents to convey how students are doing between report cards and how they are held accountable for their academic success, and in turn, how teachers are accountable for record-keeping and tracking students' progress and growth.
+Within two years, the Charter School plans on implementing the parent portal on Illuminate that will give parents online access to student progress.
 This system will provide instant progress monitoring for parents.